Amanda Ross (television executive): Early life and education

 Amanda Ross grew up in Pitsea, Essex, alongside her two brothers.
 They lived on a small holding with their grandparents overlooking the Thames estuary and kept a variety of animals.

-Unfortunately, due to plans to create a new road, their home was compulsory purchased.
+Unfortunately, due to plans to create a new road, their home was compulsorily purchased.
 Her parents divorced when she was 11 and she moved many times after that, living in several council estates in the area.
 She pursued her passion for drama and completed 3 A levels at SEEVIC in Thundersley.

 Between Sixth form and university she worked in a bank, and later as an au pair for a family in Paris.
 At their properties in the South of France, she taught herself to properly cook, and regularly prepared dinners for 20 people.

 She received a BA (Hons) in Drama and Theatre Arts at Birmingham University, where she fostered her ambition to be a children's presenter.
 Whilst at Birmingham she performed in 3 successful plays at the Edinburgh Fringe, including playing Celia in Volpone and singing and performing comedy in a sellout revue style show.
 Amanda was the first person in her family to go to university.